 Tips for designing a user-friendly food blog

-When you’re tweaking the settings on your WordPress theme, keep these points in mind.
-You want to make sure that your blog is easy for visitors to:
+When you’re tweaking the settings on your WordPress theme, keep the following in mind.

-- Navigate.
-Keep your blog design clean and uncluttered.
+- Clear navigation: Keep your blog design clean and uncluttered, so visitors can find what they’re looking for.

-- Become followers.
-Place prominent links to your RSS feed, email subscription option and social media on every page.
+- Encourage following: Place prominent links to your RSS feed, email subscription option and social media on every page.

-- Comment.
-Don’t require CAPTCHAs or ask them to login first.
+- Commenting: Don’t require CAPTCHAs or ask visitors to login first.

-- Share your content.
-Provide social media sharing buttons at the end of each post.
+- Suggest sharing: Provide social media sharing buttons at the end of each post.

 Step 5: Set up Google tools.

-Once you have a google account, log in and set up the following tools:
+Once you have a Google account, log in and set up the following:

-- Google Analytics: helps you track blog traffic.
-(Note: install the tracking code in your WordPress SEO by Yoost plugin settings.)
+- Google Analytics: Helps you track blog traffic.
+(Note: install the tracking code in your WordPress SEO by Yoast plugin settings.)

-- Webmaster Tools: makes sure your website is up and running.
-(Note: install the tracking code in your WordPress SEO by Yoost plugin settings.)
+- Webmaster Tools: Makes sure your website is up and running.
+(Note: install the tracking code in your WordPress SEO by Yoast plugin settings.)

-Each of these plugins provide valuable features that do not automatically come with your theme.
+Each of these plugins provide valuable features that might not automatically come with your theme.

 Recommended WordPress plugins for food blogs:

-- AddThis: I use this social bookmarking plugin to add a Facebook like button, Pinterest’s Pin-It button, etc. at the bottom of each post.
+- AddThis: This is one of many social bookmarking plugins that will add a Facebook like button, Pin-It button, etc. at the bottom of each post.
 If you don’t use AddThis, use a plug-in that provides similar capabilities so it’s easy for visitors to share your posts.
+(Now I use Genesis Simple Share, which works with Studiopress theme.)

-- Easy Recipe: formats your recipes for search engine optimization.
-This plugin will help your recipe’s photo show up in the search results, for instance, and we all know we’re more likely to click on those links, right?
+- Easy Recipe: Formats your recipes for search engine optimization.
+This plugin will help your recipe’s photo show up in the search results, for instance, and we’re all more likely to click on those links, right?

-- WordPress SEO by Yoost: SEO is a complicated, multi-faceted beast and this plug-in will help you make sure you have covered your bases.
+- WordPress SEO by Yoast: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
 You will need to take the time to go through all the steps and set it up properly, though.
 Be sure to use it to set up Google Analytics and Google Webmaster Tools.
 It will be worth the effort!

 Step 7: Start blogging!

-Search engine optimization (SEO): help your posts rank well in search results.
-Recommended resources include Onextrapixel’s Complete Guide to WordPress SEO, ZipList’s SEO Tips for Food Bloggers [PDF] and Bake Your Day’s SEO For Food Bloggers Guide.
+- Search engine optimization (SEO): Following SEO best practices will help your posts rank well in search results.
+Recommended resources include Google’s SEO Starter Guide, Moz’ SEO: The Free Beginner’s Guide, Onextrapixel’s Complete Guide to WordPress SEO and Bake Your Day’s SEO For Food Bloggers Guide.
+If you really want to geek out, you can read Google’s extensive Search Quality Rating Guidelines PDF (160 pages!).

+Questions?
 Please leave them in the comments section below and I’ll do my best to answer them.
-Don’t forget check out my other resources on food blogging, my Top 20 Tips for Food Blogging and Food Photography Tips for Food Bloggers.